andrearcaina/hyperion/README.md

 `network-partition` simulates a network partition between the leader and the followers.
 `sigkill` sends `SIGKILL/kill -9` to a node container, verifies that the remaining majority can still commit writes, restarts the killed node, and checks that it catches up.
-`concurrent-writes` runs 12 concurrent clients writing 10 key each, and then verifies every acknowledge write from another node.
+`concurrent-writes` runs 12 concurrent clients writing 10 keys each, and then verifies every acknowledge write from another node.
 `leader-churn` deliberately transfers leadership from node 1 to node 2 to node 3 and back to node 1, while verifying that writes are still committed.
 `all` runs all four scenarios in sequence.

+If no scenario is passed (i.e. `make test-chaos`), `all` will be run by default.

 ### Run Locally